-This change did not represent substantially different terms, therefore, the operation did not generate the derecognition of the current liability but its modification in accordance with the Company's accounting policies (Note 2.4.13 Financial liabilities and equity instruments) and did not increase the current debt of the Company.
+On 1 November 2023, addendum No. 2 to the credit agreement with Bancolombia, the modifications did not represent substantially different terms, so the operation did not generate the derecognition of the current liability but its modification in accordance with the Company's accounting policies (Note 2.4.13 Finance liabilities and equity instruments) and did not increase the Company's indebtedness.

-NOTE 20: LEASES.
+NOTE 19: LEASES

-20.1 Leases as a lessee
+19.1 Leases as a lessee

-20.1.1 Lease arrangements
+19.1.1 Lease arrangements

-The Company performed the evaluation of the lease agreements during 2022 and the terms of the most significant non-cancellable leases vary for building leases, among 8 years, and vehicle leases, 3 years, signed with Leasing Bancolombia S.A., which mature in 2026.
+The Company performed the evaluation of the lease agreements during 2023 and the terms of the most significant non-cancellable leases vary for building leases, among 8 years, and vehicle leases, 3 years, signed with Leasing Bancolombia S.A., which mature in 2026.
 Additionally, it was identified that there are no significant lease arrangements that provide restrictions related to dividend distribution, additional indebtedness or to new lease arrangements, nor are there contingent quotas, renewal options or escalation clauses.

-As of 31 December 2022, recognized real estate leases are linked to the consumer price index (CPI).
+As of 31 December 2023, recognized real estate leases are linked to the consumer price index (CPI).

-20.1.2 Right-of-use assets and liabilities
+19.1.2 Right-of-use assets and liabilities